Review and road test of the Ford Fiesta 1.0 EcoBoost

 Market and Model

-You'll need to be budgeting the best part of £15,000 for a Fiesta with the 1.0-litre EcoBoost petrol engine we've been looking at here - list price-wise anyway.
+You'll need to be budgeting the best part of £17,000 for a Fiesta with the 1.0-litre EcoBoost petrol engine we've been looking at here - list price-wise anyway.
 As usual, there's a £650 premium to pay if you want the extra flexibility of five doors.
-With this engine, you have to buy in at the 'Zetec' level of trim and at this point in the line-up, this powerplant only comes in its base 100PS form.
+This engine is offered right across the range, starting with the base 'Trend' level of trim and at this point in the line-up, this powerplant only comes in its base 100PS form.
 If you can stretch to plusher 'Titanium' spec, then your dealer will offer you the option of a 125PS version of this unit.
 And this unit comes in a further 140PS state of tune if you can go further and get one of the sporty 'ST-Line' models.
 There's also a Fiesta 'Active' variant that offers SUV styling cues that target the growing Crossover market.

 Whatever your choice, you'll be offered some up-scale equipment options, examples including an openable panoramic glass roof.
 There's sophisticated safety too, including a Pedestrian Detection system that can even prevent collisions at night.
 And 'Active Park Assist' with brake interventions to prevent low-speed collisions when parking hands-free.
 As for standard equipment, even base models get features like air conditioning, Bluetooth, an 'Emergency Assistance' system and a 6-speaker stereo.